oliverklee/insecurity/README.md

 Then add a MySQL DB and a user for it with sufficient permissions and import the file db/users.sql into it.

+Copy configuration/db_template.json to configuration/db.json and fill in the DB connection data.

 ## Contributing